-After Republicans did significantly worse in the midterm elections than expected, the party’s establishment thinkers took stock of the situation and decided that things weren’t all bad.
+After Republicans did significantly worse in the midterm elections than expected, the party’s Brahmins took stock of the situation and decided that things weren’t all bad.
 “Republicans: Trump is your problem.
-Wake up,” came the headline in The National Review, and much of what was left of the party’s anti-Trump faction agreed.
+Wake up,” summed up National Review, and much of what was left of the party’s anti-Trump faction agreed.
 Mitt Romney, who also pushed his colleagues to embrace fiscal responsibility, identified a paradox that had doomed his party: “If you get endorsed by him in the primary, you’re likely to win.
-If you get endorsed by him in the general, you’re likely to lose,” Romney told reporters.
+If you get endorsed by him in the general, you’re likely to lose,” Romney told a reporter.
 “So, for someone who actually wants to win an election, getting endorsed by him is the kiss of death.”

 Mitch McConnell, who was left doing another stint as Senate minority leader after the hoped-for “red wave” fizzled, came to a similar conclusion.
 “We ended up having a candidate quality test,” McConnell told reporters.
 “Our ability to control the primary outcome was quite limited in ’22 because the support of the former president proved to be very decisive in these primaries.
 So my view was do the best you can with the cards you’re dealt.
 Now, hopefully, in the next cycle we’ll have quality candidates everywhere and a better outcome.”

-It’s not just Pennsylvania: Politico’s Playbook reported on Wednesday that “far-right candidates are mulling runs and gaining traction amid clear signs they will fail miserably in the general election, putting GOP hopes of reclaiming the chamber at risk.”
-There’s Fox News mainstay former Sheriff David Clarke pondering a run against Senator Tammy Baldwin in Wisconsin; the all-hat-no-cattle Montanan Matt Rosendale is having a break from being photographed with Nazis to mull taking on Democratic Senator Jon Tester; meanwhile, Blake Masters and Kari Lake, both deemed too extreme for Arizonans in 2022, are considering running against Senator Kyrsten Sinema.
+Or will they?
+Months after their disastrous midterm showing, many extremists are once again poised to run in primary elections.
+Doug Mastriano, the election denier who got clobbered in Pennsylvania’s gubernatorial race, is pushing for a comeback in the form of a Senate run.
+And it’s not just Pennsylvania—far-right candidates are mulling runs and gaining traction amid clear signs they will fail miserably in the general election, putting GOP hopes of reclaiming the chamber at risk, per Politico.
+There’s onetime Fox News mainstay and former Sheriff David Clarke pondering a run against Senator Tammy Baldwin in Wisconsin; Montanan Matt Rosendale is having a break from being photographed with Nazis to mull taking on Democratic Senator Jon Tester; meanwhile, Blake Masters and Kari Lake, both deemed too extreme for Arizonans in 2022, are considering running against newly independent Senator Kyrsten Sinema.

 But Daines and his NRSC colleagues may not have enough thumbs to put on the scale to tip things back toward “electable.”
 Donald Trump’s endorsement isn’t the only factor.
 Republican voters, given the choice between extremists and staid alternatives, are sticking with the weirdos.
 For many in the party, the fact that the 2020 election was “stolen” is holy writ, and they want candidates willing to make that part of their message.
-Republican voters, moreover, aren’t thinking about electability—looking toward the presidential election cycle, a recent poll found that Republicans prefer a candidate they agree with over one who can beat Biden.
+Republican voters, moreover, aren’t thinking about electability—looking toward the presidential election cycle, a recent poll found that Republicans prefer a candidate with whom they agree over one who can beat Biden.
+Trump himself is soaring in the polls, leading his main rival, Florida Governor Ron DeSantis, by 15 or 20 points or more in most polls.
 The GOP base is as issue-oriented as ever, but those issues are now more often the kind that generate attention only in hermetically sealed environments, such as right-wing cable news.
 Concerns about “election integrity” and “wokeness” have yet to be translated into election-winning ideas, however.